 Downward fluctuations of interest rates have a direct and substantial effect on the Plan's financial situation.

-Financial market volatility could lead to negative returns, which would impact the contributions needed to fund the Plan.
+Financial market volatility could lead to negative returns, which would impact the contributions needed to properly fund the Plan.

 Plan members living longer than expected or updates to mortality tables could drive costs up.

-A diversified and resilient asset allocation strategy
+A resilient asset allocation strategy

 A customized mortality table

 To better estimate how long Plan members will live, standard Canadian mortality tables are customized on an annual basis using actual DGPP members' experience and socio-economic analyses.